A library card is key to getting the most out of your library. Monroe County residents are welcome to get a card at no charge.

 Questions?
 Complications?
 Please contact us here.
 We’re always happy to help.

-We close on New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, Christmas Eve, and Christmas Day.
+A: We are closed on New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, Christmas Eve, and Christmas Day.
 We are open during several holidays when other institutions are typically closed, like Columbus Day, Veterans Day, Presidents’ Day, and Good Friday.
-For updates on our hours, call the library or check out the news.
+For updates on our hours, see our events calendar here.